sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### The hash-entry Array

-CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" {{NIHAR}} using the hash member (index 7) and the corresponding hash-entry type.
+CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" {{-NIHAR}} using the hash member (index 7) and the corresponding hash-entry type.
 This is the equivalent of the namespace qualified "hash" attribute in {{SWID}}.

 ~~~~ CDDL
 hash-entry = [